artefactual-labs/a3m/docs/usage.rst

 Processing directory
 --------------------

-a3m users a processing directory to store its database and all created AIPs.
+a3m uses a processing directory to store its database and all created AIPs.
 If you are using Linux, this directory can be found under `~/.local/share/a3m` and these are its contents::